 Julie has studied guitar under Claire Callahan, Robert Guthrie, Sonia Michelson, Pamela Kimmel and Ann Waller.
 She has performed in the master classes of Oscar Ghiglia, Manuel Barruecco, Pepe Romero, David Russell and Sharon Isbin, among others.

 An active and versatile recitalist, Julie has performed in solo and ensemble concerts throughout the United States including concerts in New York, Chicago, Cincinnati, St. Louis, Michigan and Washington, D.C.
 She has been featured on the internationally known Dame Myra Hess Concert Series in Chicago and has been nominated to the Illinois and Heartland Council Touring Rosters.
 She performs regularly with the Avanti Guitar Trio.

 Julie believes music can change a person, help a society, and improve the quality of life.
 She is founder and director of the Chicago Community Classical Guitar Ensemble an outreach organization that presents concerts in community centers, nursing homes, and senior centers.
-She directs the New Chicago Young Guitarists Program which provides free lessons to underserved children and is a founding and performing musician in the Healing Arts, Live Music Program at Edward Hospital which brings music to hospital patients and their family members.
+She directs the New Chicago Young underserved children and is a performing musician in the Healing Arts, Live Music Program at the University of Chicago Hospital which brings music to hospital patients and their family members.